-Marketing any product is a challenge, but marketing something that is intended for children requires an extra degree of care and attention.
+Marketing to parents and branding for kids with any product is a challenge, and marketing something that is intended for children requires an extra degree of care and attention.
 The intended audience of your product may not be the same as the audience for your advertising.

 In other words, everything you do to market and brand your products must take two groups into account – and that can be a tricky thing to accomplish.

 You might be selling a product that’s intended for children, but very few children have the money or the agency to buy such products themselves.
 That means that your kids logo must appeal to both children and parents – and that the logo you choose, in particular, must convince parents that your product is something they want to get for their children.
 Do a logo research first so that you know that you are aiming to the right audience.

 Some companies have a clear audience.
 They sell a product that’s aimed at an easily-defined target audience and their marketing and branding speaks to that audience.
 It might not be easy, but it’s at least straightforward.

 Choosing a logo for a company that sells kids’ products, though, requires some careful attention to detail.
 Your logo must have kid appeal, since it will appear on your products and in advertising, but it also has to speak to parents since they’re the ones paying for your products.

 The key is to strike the right balance so that you seem to be a serious company that cares about kids as well as a company that understands what kids want.

 The primary elements of logo design are colors, fonts, shapes, and images.
 All four must work together to create a coherent image – and in this case, one that appeals to kids and parents alike.

 Many companies that market to kids choose bright colors for their logos.
 Primary colors of red, blue, and yellow are popular, as are other bright and playful colors.
 While many company logos stick to one or two colors at most, kids’ logos often use the entire rainbow.